art-of-robustness-iros2025/art-of-robustness-iros2025.github.io/_pages/posters.md

 Presenting already accepted work is also encouraged.
 In this case, authors may submit the accpted manuscript to the workshop.

 <u>Submitting a video showing failure cases is optional but highly recommended.
-We will highlight interesting failure videos in the workshop. </u>
+We will showcase the most interesting failure videos in the workshop. </u>

 All submissions will be reviewed based on quality, originality, and relevance.
 All accepted contributions will be presented as posters during the poster session.